compas-dev/ironpython-pytest/README.md

 > Ridiculously minimal and incomplete pytest replacement for IronPython.

-This is **not** an attempt to fork [`pytest`](https://docs.pytest.org/) to IronPython (as the seemingly abandoned [pytest-ironpython](https://bitbucket.org/dahlia/pytest-ironpython/)), instead it's intended to provide the bare minimum for a drop-in replacement of a subset of `pytest` conventions and framework required to run unit tests on IronPython.
+This is **not** an attempt to fork [`pytest`](https://docs.pytest.org/) to IronPython (as the abandoned `pytest-ironpython`), instead it's intended to provide the bare minimum for a drop-in replacement of a subset of `pytest` conventions and framework required to run unit tests on IronPython.

 It makes a ton of assumptions and has very little configurability.